merovex-archival/merovex.github.io/_posts/2011-09-17-heroes-for-more-than-one-season.markdown

   license: under CC BY 2.0
   caption: Heroes Mask
 layout: post
-title: "Heroes for More than One Season"
+title: Heroes for More than One Season
 created_at: 2011-09-17 14:51
 modified_at: 2011-09-17 14:51
 published_at: 2011-09-17 14:51